bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 I stayed on the top long enough to have lunch, take photos and send a text before heading back to the saddle.
 Instead of following the road back to the top of the cutline, I decided to finish the loop by descending the road to where it intersects the cutline partway down the slope.
 But I didn't get far before I became entangled in bushes, so dense at times I was forced to leave the road.
 Thankfully, the undergrowth soon eased and I quickly got back to the cutline.

-I picked a beautiful day to do my hike.
-I encountered little snow along the route, and it was surprisingly warm for the middle of winter – much warmer than Calgary in fact.
+I picked a beautiful day to hike, and I encountered little snow along the route.
+It was surprisingly warm for the middle of winter – much warmer than Calgary.
 While still high up on the cutline, I removed my jacket and sauntered back to my car.

 KML and GPX Tracks